 This command is used to update the printer's flash memory in the event new or enhanced features exist in a different software version.
-Sending a ^A62519^D7 command will update the printer's bootloader, application, and embedded font set.
-This process requires some interactivity with the printer and failure to follow the proper process will cause the printer to become inoperable.
+Sending a ^D7 command will cause the printer to enter into an application update.
+After sending the ^D7 command, send the zipped code file to the printer and follow on screen instructions.
+This process may require some interactivity with the printer and failure to follow the proper process will cause the printer to become inoperable.
 Please contact your Microcom Corporation Representative for more information.